Codecademy/docs/content/css/concepts/color-functions/terms/hsla/hsla.md

 ---
 Title: "hsla()"
-Description: "Defines the color by providing the hue value, the saturation value, the luminance value, and an optional alpha value, which is the transparency of the color."
+Description: "Defines the color by providing the hue value, the saturation value, the luminance value, and an optional alpha value (transparency)."
 Subjects:
   - "Web Development"
   - "Web Design"